Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 Next step is optional.
 If using VS Code, you can install the [Apollo GraphQL](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) extension.
 Then have a `apollo.config.js` file in the root of the project to configure it.

-I kept everything the same as in the [docs](https://vue-apollo.netlify.app/guide/installation.html#visual-studio-code), except add the url to the API I'm using.
+I kept everything the same as in the [docs](https://vue-apollo.netlify.app/guide/installation.html#visual-studio-code), except changed the url to the API I'm using.

 ```js
 module.exports = {